-Let’s see how Australia fairs in average income.
-In Australia, the average full-time income is, well complicated.
+In Australia, the average full-time income is complex and varies widely.
 For starters, it differs from state to state.
 Tasmania’s average annual income is $69, 477, making it the lowest in Australia.
 Western Australia is highest at $88, 327 and Queensland falls in the middle with $75, 936.
-If you’re a male in Australia your average income is $83, 902 and if you’re women it’s $70, 392.
-Yeah, even in 2018.
-Stepping aside from politics, this is a basic breakdown of income in Australia and you can use it to gage where you sit on the spectrum.
+If you’re a male in Australia, your average income is $83, 902 and if you’re women, it’s $70, 392.
+Yes, even in 2020.
+Gender politics aside, this is a basic breakdown of income in Australia, and you can use it to gauge where you sit on the spectrum.

-To understand your income, it’s helpful to where you stand with the rest of the country.
-However, it’s not important to dwell on it, as there are many different factors contributing to wage variances.
+To understand your income, it’s helpful to know where you stand with the rest of the country.
+However, it’s not important to dwell on it, as many different factors are contributing to wage variances.

 Calculating the difference between your gross income and net income is the first step to understanding your income.
-A salary offer or increase will be presented in gross income.
-Gross income is simply, your income without any deductions made.
-Unfortunately, calculating your net income can be slightly morbid, as it will be less than your gross income.
+A salary offer or increase will be usually be presented in gross income.
+Gross income is your income without any deductions made.
+The reality is your net income will be less than your gross income.
 Net income is your total salary after all deductions, such as tax and superannuation.
-Typically, your employment will automatically make these deductions for you and record it on your payslip.
+Typically, your employer will automatically make these deductions for you and record it on your payslip.

-Calculating your annual net income, however, is more complicated as it includes more deductions.
-Such as income tax, Medicare levy and additional taxes situated to your situation.
+Calculating your annual net income, however, is more complicated.
+There are more deductions to take into account that may not necessarily have come out of your recurring payslips.
+These could include income tax, the Medicare levy and additional taxes relevant to your situation.
 Here is where a pay calculator will save the day.
 A pay calculator will apply the latest tax laws to your annual income.
 And present the figures in different categories, like weekly, fortnightly, monthly and annually.
 To concur that the pay calculator you choose complies with the latest figures, hunt for the government seal of approval.

 After the pay calculator works out for net income and breaks down individual costs, you can begin to dissect and see where your gross income goes.

-To further understand what is net income is, examine and break down the figures from your pay calculator.
+To further understand what net income is, take a look at some of the figures in your pay calculator.

-Break down of income: for Queensland average earner; single, with no dependents
+Breakdown of income: for Queensland’s average earner; single, with no dependents

 Average annual income in Queensland is 75, 936